OriYarden/Binary-MultiClassificationNeuralNetworksFromScratchNumpyArraysOnlyPython/README.md

       x = [5.1, 3.5, 1.4, 0.2]

-We can construct a neural network comprising of an input layer, a hidden layer, and an output layer shown as diagram illustrating the layer connections and the direction of forward propagation in the figure below:
+We can construct a neural network comprising of an input layer, a hidden layer, and an output layer shown as a diagram illustrating the layer connections and the direction of forward propagation in the figure below:

 ![Picture4](https://github.com/OriYarden/Binary-MultiClassificationNeuralNetworksFromScratchNumpyArraysOnlyPython/assets/137197657/2ee3be25-85dc-4050-8b42-263bf8cf72d7)